CA Portal Blog Upto 20% Off on CA Firm Website Design

 Employed Auditors: No Conflict of Interest

-The Council of ICAI in its 281st meeting held from 3rd to 5th October 2008 decided that an internal auditor of an assessee, whether working with the organization or independently practising chartered accountant or a firm of chartered accountants, cannot be appointed as his tax auditor.
+The Council of ICAI in its 281st meeting held from 3rd to 5th October 2008, decided that an internal auditor of an assessee, whether working with the organization or independently practising chartered accountant or a firm of chartered accountants, cannot be appointed as his tax auditor.
 The decision was made effective from 12-12-2008.

 Audit Requirements

-The below table lists those categories of individuals/groups that need the audit services of a Chartered Accountant:
+The table below lists those categories of individuals/groups that need the audit services of a Chartered Accountant:

 Taxpayer